GUIDELINES AND CODE OF ETHICS FOR RESPONSIBLE CONDUCT OF RESEARCH

 They should create an atmosphere of academic freedom by promoting the open and timely disclosure of the results of their academic activities, by ensuring that their advice to students and postdoctoral associates is not influenced by personal interests, and by disclosing external activities that could affect the free flow of academic information between themselves, students and colleagues.

-University researchers should not allow their names to be used as “ghost” authors of manuscripts written or provided by commercial sponsors.
+Institution researchers should not allow their names to be used as “ghost” authors of manuscripts written or provided by commercial sponsors.

 6. Obligation to Report